-b) Impairment of Plant and Equipment
+a) Impairment of Property, Plant and Equipment

-For the year ended 31 May 2012, an independent impairment review of the assets of the Corporation was carried out by an independent consultant from New Zealand.
+For the year ended 31 May 2013, an independent impairment review of the assets of the Corporation was carried out by an independent consultant from New Zealand.
 The impairment assessment was undertaken in accordance with International Accounting Standard 36 "Impairment of Assets".
-Based on the independent assessment, Management has carried out an assessment of the recoverable amount.
-Due to improvement in sugar prices and the improvement in mill efficiency and TCTS ratio, the expected recoverable amount and thereby the carrying value of property, plant and equipment has been assessed to have improved.
-Accordingly management has recognised reversal of impairment loss amounting to \$40 million.
+Based on the independent assessment, Management has carried out an assessment of the recoverable amount of the assets.
+Due to improvement in sugar cane supply and quality, sugar prices and the improvements in mill efficiency and TCTS ratio, the expected recoverable amount and thereby the carrying value of property, plant and equipment has been assessed to have improved.
+Accordingly management has recognised reversal of impairment loss amounting to \$45.5 million.